-- A. Reports and complaints have different meanings.
-An individual has a right to make a report of sexual misconduct to LECOM, which may be accompanied by request for supportive measures.
-An individual also has a right to make a complaint of sexual misconduct, which is a request to initiate LECOM's informal resolution process or a formal disciplinary process, which includes an investigation and may proceed to a formal hearing. - B. Prior to the conclusion of a sexual misconduct investigation, the reporting party may request to withdraw the complaint by contacting the Title IX Coordinator or designee in writing.
-He or she will determine whether to close the case or conclude the investigation without the Complainant's continued participation. - C. An individual also has the right to report sexual misconduct to law enforcement, separate and apart from any report or complaint made to LECOM. - D. At the time a report is made, the reporting party does not have to decide whether to file a complaint or make a report of sexual misconduct to law enforcement. - E. An affected party has the right to request supportive measures from LECOM, which may include interim contact restrictions. - F. The reporting party has the right to seek medical treatment to address physical and mental health and to preserve evidence. - G. A report may become a formal complaint, either initiated by the Complainant or the Title IX Coordinator.
-To file a formal complaint, please contact the Title IX Coordinator/designee.
+- A. An individual has a right to make a report of sex discrimination, including sex-based harassment, to LECOM, which may be accompanied by request for supportive measures. - B. Prior to the conclusion of a sex discrimination investigation and grievance process, the reporting party may request to withdraw the complaint by contacting the Title IX Coordinator or designee.
+If the reporting party is a student, the withdrawal must be in writing.
+The Title IX Coordinator or designee will determine whether to continue the investigation or grievance process without the Complainant's continued participation. - C. An individual also has the right to report sexual-based harassment to law enforcement, separate and apart from any report made to LECOM. - D. At the time a report is made to LECOM, the reporting party does not have to decide whether to make a report to law enforcement. - E. An affected party has the right to request supportive measures from LECOM, which may include interim contact restrictions. - F. The reporting party has the right to seek medical treatment to address physical and mental health and to preserve evidence.